RobinLinus/coins-legacy/bitcoin-lite-network.md

 In total: 480 MB for a naive sync.

 In the following, we discuss how to compress everything down to a couple MB.
 Most techniques exploit the chronological order of chunks.
+Thus, they assume we know the each of our keys roughly.
+It is a good idea for lite nodes to timestamp their keys somehow such that they know how much of the chain they can skip savely.

 #### Download Headers Chain
 A node has to know the headers chain.
 The raw headers chain is `block_height * 80 bytes = 615000 * 80 bytes ~ 51 MB`.